rust-lang/rfcs/text/3634-scoped-impl-trait-for-type.md

 }
 ```

-## No priority over type-associated methods
+## Resolution priority

-Scoped `impl Trait for Type` has *the same* method resolution priority as an equivalent global implementation would have if it was visible for method-binding in that scope.
-This means that directly type-associated functions still bind with higher priority than those available through scoped implementations.
+Scoped `impl Trait for Type` has *the same* resolution priority as an equivalent global trait implementation would have if it was visible in that scope.
+This means that there may be ambiguity between scoped implementations introduced at different nesting levels, just as between equivalent global trait implementations.

+> Flagging a potentially unintended behaviour change with this error seems like the safer choice, and it's easy to resolve using a qualified path where needed.

+Inherent implementations still always shadow all trait implementations, including scoped ones.

 ## Coercion to trait objects